hackclub/hackclub/workshops/geometric_pattern/README.md

 ### Priming the HTML File

 Double-click `index.html` to open it.
-Just as we've done previously, we'll add this base structure into our HTML file:
+Just as we've done previously, we'll type this base structure into our HTML file:

 ```html
 <!DOCTYPE html>